Participatory Budgeting

 Text image with the question 'What is Participatory Budgeting?' in bold, colorful letters on a white background.

-Participatory budgeting (PB) is a democratic process that lets community members decide how to spend part of a public budget.
-Instead of decisions being made solely by officials or behind closed doors, PB puts that power in the hands of the people who live, work, and invest in the community.
+Participatory budgeting (PB) was a democratic process that let community members decide how to spend part of a public budget.
+Instead of decisions being made solely by officials or behind closed doors, PB put that power in the hands of the people who lived, worked, and invested in the community.

-Through PB, neighbors come together to share ideas, propose projects, and vote on how funding should be used.
-Whether it’s improving parks, supporting youth programs, or adding neighborhood lighting, the goal is to make sure public dollars reflect what matters most to the community.
+Through PB, neighbors came together to share ideas, proposed projects, and voted on how funding was used.
+Whether it meant improving parks, supporting youth programs, or adding neighborhood lighting, the goal was to make sure public dollars reflected what mattered most to the community.

-It’s real people deciding how to spend real money.
-The process helps build trust, encourages transparency, and gives residents a stronger sense of ownership in the future of their neighborhood.
+It was real people deciding how to spend real money.
+The process helped build trust, encouraged transparency, and gave residents a stronger sense of ownership in the future of their neighborhood.

 For more information, visit mlkcenter.org/westend or call